gillianlaming/CalendarCpp/Lab5/Lab5/ReadMe.txt

 2. Part 2.2 Make the calendar interactive
 How did you decide to efficiently search for an event by name?
+We took in the name of the event to be searched for from the user, then used a multimap to

+//TODO: gillian you did this part can u answer it

 Which object in the project understands the structure of the Calendar?
 Which object should be responsible for jumping to a specific object in the Calendar?